 With few expenses, she was able to dedicate her salary and her freelance income solely towards debt payments.

-Dobie found adjusting to living in China difficult at first.
+Dobie found the adjustment to living in China difficult at first.

-With her living expenses so low, her teaching salary and income from tutoring went right to paying down her debt.
-That allowed her to pay off her loans ahead of schedule.
+With her living expenses so low, Dobie’s teaching salary and income from tutoring went right to paying down her debt — that allowed her to pay off her loans ahead of schedule.

-“Before moving, I had a few hundred dollars a month deducted towards my debt,” says Dobie.
+“Before moving, I had a few hundred dollars a month deducted towards my debt,” said Dobie.
 “It would have taken me at least a decade to pay off my loans at that pace.”

 In just two years, she was able to eliminate her loans completely.
 She also saved up enough for a down payment on a home for when she was finished.